-Samsung announces Galaxy Tab 2 7.0 and 10.1 availability, intros Galaxy Player 3.6 and 4.2Alex Wagner - Deputy Managing Editor, News Desk
+Samsung announces Galaxy Tab 2 7.0 and 10.1 availability, intros Galaxy Player 3.6 and 4.2Alex Wagner - Editorial Director of News and Content

 Had your eye on Samsung's Galaxy Tab 2 7.0 and 10.1 since they were made official earlier this year?
 If so, you'll be glad to hear that Samsung has finally shared U.S. launch and pricing details for its new pair of Galaxy Tabs.
 The Galaxy Tab 2 7.0, which features a 1024x600 and 1GHz dual-core processor, will be made available on April 22nd with pricing set at $249.99 for the 8GB model.
 Pre-orders for the Galaxy Tab 2 7.0 will kick off April 12th.
 Meanwhile, the Galaxy Tab 2 10.1, which packs a 1280x800 display and 1GHz dual-core CPU, will launch on May 13th for $399.99 for the 16GB model.
 Pre-sales will begin May 4th.
 You can find full spec rundowns for the Tab 2 7.0 here and the Tab 2 10.1 here.

 Samsung also announced a pair of additions to its line of Galaxy Player Wi-Fi-only personal media players.
 First up is the Galaxy Player 3.6, which includes a 3.65-inch 480x320 touchscreen, 1GHz processor, 2-megapixel rear and VGA front cameras, microSD slot, 1,200mAh battery and Android 2.3 Gingerbread.
 The 8GB Galaxy Player 3.6 is now available from Best Buy for $149.99.